HazyResearch/deepdive/doc/binary_format.md

 FIXME `equalPredicate` will be moved to each `variableReferences` block and replace the `isPositive` field.

 ### Weight References of a Factor
-Each block of `weightReferences` must have the following structure when `factorFunction` is `FUNC_SPARSE_MULTINOMIAL`:
+Each block of `weightReferences` must have the following structure when `factorFunction` is `FUNC_AND_CATEGORICAL`:

-    numWeights      uint64_t    8   // the number of weights defined for this multinomial factor categoryValue_i uint32_t    4   // the value id to compare against for a connected variable ...                             // categoryValue must appear exactly arity times weightId        uint64_t    8   // the weight id for this factor when each connected variable
+    numWeights      uint64_t    8   // the number of weights defined for this categorical factor categoryValue_i uint32_t    4   // the value id to compare against for a connected variable ...                             // categoryValue must appear exactly arity times weightId        uint64_t    8   // the weight id for this factor when each connected variable